mattbrictson/tomo/docs/tutorials/deploying-rails-from-scratch.md

 loginctl enable-linger deployer
 ```

-You can safely ignore the `Use of uninitialized value $answer` warning.

 For convenience, the `deployer` user will accept the same SSH key that you are already using to authenticate when connecting as `root`.
 Test that it works:

 ```sh